LucijaZuzic/django-sopila/README.md

 .\python37_installer.exe /quiet InstallAllUsers=1 PrependPath=1
 ```

-*Note: You may need to restart your terminal after this.*
+You may need to restart your terminal after this.

 ## Create a Virtual Environment